Your membership has expired

 Matrix LED headlights in the front feature Porsche’s current daytime running light signature with four lit points arranged in a rectangle within each headlight.
 The Matrix lights block individual LEDs in the high beams rather than switching to dimmer low beams to avoid blinding oncoming vehicles, using technology that’s only now available in the U.S. A narrow lightbar across the rear has a cool 3D look and features “Porsche” in lit-up letters as well as various animated effects.

-Side skirts and wheel arches are painted in contrasting colors: a dark metallic gray on the base model and a glossy black on the Turbo.
+Side skirts and wheel arches are painted in contrasting colors: a dark metallic gray on the base and S models, and a glossy black on the Turbo.
+The Cayenne S model also has model-specific dark metallic gray front and rear fascia pieces that feature body-color inserts and a body-color rear diffuser.
 An optional Off-Road Design package switches up the lower front fascia for one with a better approach angle for steeper ascents and descents.

 Photo: Porsche Photo: Porsche